materialsintelligence/matscholar/README.md

 This will return a dict containing the embedding.
 The word embedding will be a 200-dimensional array.

-The rester also has a close_words method (based on cosine similarity of embeddings) which can be used to explore the semantic similarity of materials science terms; this approach can be used discover materials, for a new application (as outlined in the reference above),
+The rester also has a close_words method (based on cosine similarity of embeddings) which can be used to explore the semantic similarity of materials science terms; this approach can be used discover materials for a new application (as outlined in the reference above),

 To find words with a similar embedding to photovolatic: